avinashzen123/Kubernetes/podAdvance.md

 ```

 schedule: Scheduled time for cron job to be creaetd and executed

 successfulJobsHistoryLimit: how many successfully completed jobs should be kept in job history

+failedJobsHistoryLimit: These fields specify how many completed and failed Jobs should be kept.

 suspend       <boolean>
     This flag tells the controller to suspend subsequent executions, it does not
     apply to already started executions.
 Defaults to false.

+startingDeadlineSeconds:

+Caution: If startingDeadlineSeconds is set to a value less than 10 seconds, the CronJob may not be scheduled.
+This is because the CronJob controller checks things every 10 seconds.

+concurrencyPolicy:
+- Allow
+- Forbid
+- Replace

 > kubectl create job test-job --from=cronjob/a-cronjob